jiangyang5157/kotlin-android/router/README.md

 ## What It Can't Do
 - Similarly to *androidx.navigation*, this router is scope-in one Activity - WNF for following reasons:
-  - Activity is designed to take full screen, on the contrary fragment is fit in a region of the screen and it requires to be hosted by a specific Activity which has it's own fragment stack
+  - Activity is designed to take full screen, on the contrary fragment is fit in a region of the screen and it requires to be hosted by a specific Activity
   - Activity launch mode is complicated are varied.
-Meaning routing from FragmentA to another route belongs to ActivityB involves to provide ability to config a launch mode whereas FragmentA is not aware the route is a fragment or Activity.
+Meaning routing from FragmentA to another route belongs to ActivityB involves providing an ability to config a launch mode whereas FragmentA is not aware the route destination is a fragment or Activity.
-  - Android native provides differernt implementations to "show" Activity(`Intent`) and fragment(`FragmentManager`).
+  - Android native provides different implementations to "show" Activity(`Intent`) and fragment(`FragmentManager`).
 - Routing to Dialog - WNF for following reasons:
-  - Dialog is not present in the same region of the screen controlled by the router, it floating on top of fragment/Activity.
+  - Dialog is not presented in the same region of the screen that controlled by the router.
+It floating on top of fragment/Activity.
-  - Show/dismiss dialog should be handle by "current" fragment.
+  - Show/dismiss dialog should be handle by the current fragment.

 ## Example

-There are working example at:
+There are working examples at:
 - [example-router](https://github.com/jiangyang5157/kotlin-android/tree/master/example-router) has simple router tests.
 - [example-router-app](https://github.com/jiangyang5157/kotlin-android/tree/master/example-router-app) is a dummy chat app built with Router.